 The 21-year-old central defender agreed a three-year deal at AESSEAL New York Stadium and made his debut in the defeat against Aston Villa at Villa Park.

 Ball was a familiar face to former boss Alan Stubbs before his arrival in South Yorkshire after playing against the Millers for Spurs during a pre-season behind closed doors friendly, whilst also coming up against Stubbs’ former club Hibernian during a loan spell with Rangers in the 2015/16 season.

 Ball, who can also play in midfield, also enjoyed a loan spell with Cambridge United in 2015.

 The Welwyn Garden City-born operator represented Northern Ireland from under 15 level through to under 21s, before switching his allegiance to England in 2014.

-Last season he played 30 times in all competitions for Rangers, helping the Gers to the Scottish Championship title and the Scottish Challenge Cup.
+During the 2015/16 campaign he played 30 times in all competitions for Rangers, helping the Gers to the Scottish Championship title and the Scottish Challenge Cup.